 Personally identifiable information collected by us on behalf of an Artist is never shared, by us, with any other Artist.

 8.2 Information storage and retention

 8.3 Opting out

-If you wish to opt out of any Artist’s mailing lists simply hit the “unsubscribe” button at the bottom of any marketing emails.
-Alternatively you can email us at firstname.lastname@example.org
+If you wish to opt out of any Artist’s mailing lists you should contact them directly.
+Alternatively you can email us at firstname.lastname@example.org.

 8.4 Third Parties